stho32/Treehouse-04-TicTacToe/README.md

 ## About the SceneManager

-After coding for some time I had the feeling that I should think again over everything, and this is the result:
+After coding for some time I had the feeling that I should refactor a few things.
+The screens felt like "scenes" to me.
+So this is what I did :

 The start screen, the final screen and the game board are now "Scenes".
 A scene manager knows them all (they are registered).